 Eligibility:

 Please submit your grant request amount based on your actual need.
 This will enable the CCWC to fund more organizations across the county.
-The CCWC reserves the right to award partial funding to applicants in order to fund all grants the review panel deems worthy.
+The CCWC reserves the right to award partial funding to applicants to fund all grants the review panel deems worthy.

 - Grants will not be awarded to support an endowment.